-Finally, I can take the difference between the pre-period regression discontinuity estimate and the post-period regression discontinuity estimate to isolate the effect of the lenient recommendation.
-The preferred pre- and post-period regression discontinuity results yield a differences-in-discontinuities estimate of 7.6 percentage points.
-This estimate is statistically significant and economically meaningful: the lenient recommendation caused an almost 50% increase in lenient bail at the margin (an increase of 7.6 percentage points off a baseline of 16% for cases with scores of 14).
+Finally, I take the difference between the pre-period regression discontinuity estimate and the post-period regression discontinuity estimate to isolate the effect of the lenient recommendation.
+The resulting differences-in-discontinuities estimate is 6.2 percentage points, shown in Figure 6.
+This estimate is statistically significant and economically meaningful: the lenient recommendation led to an approximately 40% increase in lenient bail at the margin (an increase of 6.2 percentage points off a baseline of 16% for cases with scores of 14).